Looking for something?

 • the person who referred you for consultation (the referrer)

 Please note, that consultation is not appropriate for discussion of safeguarding concerns.
-These should be addressed through the usual safeguarding pathway.
+These should be addressed through the usual safeguarding pathways.

 Who will be there?